Candidates Debate

 5. Converting the occurrences into percentages.

-6. Finding out the most dominant theme and thematic progression’s appearances by applying the following formula:
+6. Finding out the most dominant theme and thematic progression’s

 X = F/N x 100 %